 NOW they are open to learning.
 After the child communicates again, I will demonstrate how I had ‘mis-understood’ the child’s message and say, “Oh!
 You wanted bubbles.
 Bubbles!
 You can say, “gimme bubbles!”

-A child may also say, “more” as they are actually looking for something new to play with.
-I will agree and give them more of what he originally wanted.
+Here is an example for a child who says “more”.
+The child says “more” even though they are actually looking for something NEW to play with.
+I will give him more of what he originally wanted.
 Then, when that is obviously not what he is looking for, I will ‘realize’, “Oh!
 You want to play with a new toy!
 You can say, “play!”.

 Once you have a child who is motivated to communicate in new ways, you can encourage new vocabulary.